 In the link below you will find an A-Z list of Law Centres which may be able to assist you.

-The Bar Pro Bono Unit is the Bar’s national charity that makes it possible for barristers to balance a dedicated practice with making a significant contribution to the community.
+Advocate is a charity which finds free legal help from barristers and makes it possible for barristers to balance a dedicated practice with making a significant contribution to the community.
 They match make members of the public who need help with barristers who are willing to donate their time and expertise in deserving cases for those who are unable to obtain legal aid and cannot afford to pay.

 Personal Support Unit